Fingernails and the Classical Guitar

 - Don't repeatedly wash/dry your hands and nails.
-(Hard for physicians among us.)
-Do wear protective gloves when house cleaning, doing dishes, etc. Do keep you nails well oiled to minimize their drying out excessively.
+Do wear protective gloves when house cleaning, doing dishes, etc. Do keep your nails well oiled to minimize their drying out excessively.

 - Don't spend a lot of time in chlorinated swimming pools.
-Do keep you nails well oiled if you must.
+Do keep your nails well oiled if you do.